Yesha10/store-locator-challenge/readme.md

 # Store Locator Challenge

-The store locator is a web application that locates starbucks in Los Angeles.
+This is a 5 Day Javascript Challenge project put forth by Clever Programmer team.

+The task was to create a basic store locating web application using HTML, CSS and JavaScript.

+Clever Programmer Youtube Channel: (https://www.youtube.com/channel/UCqrILQNl5Ed9Dz6CGMyvMTQ)

 ## TODO
  * Day 1 of coding: